beerad1/First-React-App/README.md

 The components I would make are the following:
 1. A component for the "What needs to be done?" input field at the top, to recieve this input and add it to the appropriate list(s) displayed below on the screen.
 2. A component for the three list options.
 I would make this component take the input of whichever button was pressed, and return the appropriate list of tasks.
-It would need to be be updated with the most recent additions and properly display the checked or unchecked box to denote the completion of a task.
+There would be some functionality that adds the "toggle-btn" class to the tag to ensure the proper styling is achieved.
+It would also need to be be updated with the most recent additions and properly display the checked or unchecked box to denote the completion of a task.
     2.a.
 Perhaps the management of the checkboxes could be a component of it's own, but from my current perspective, it would seem to be easier to contain it in the same component that loads the lists.
 3. A component that accurately displays the correct number of posts for each list.
 Could even list the number of tasks total, tasks completed, and tasks uncompleted.
 4. A component for the editing of a task's text.